-I am hosting a few websites on BigRock.
+I was hosting a couple of websites on BigRock.
 I was attracted to them after seeing their ads on TV and on the Internet.
 However, I quickly had to bail out on them within two months.
 And that’s when the reality of their misleading claims was exposed.
 The following is a review of BigRock’s domain registration and web hosting service.

-What I liked about them was the following:
+What I initially liked about them was the following:

 - Well designed and informative site.